Lockridge enjoys reading and writing about new (and sometimes old) craft and decoration ideas.

 - Before you gather materials, consult local ordinances (and possibly your HOA) to see if a fire pit is allowed in your area.
 For example, open fires are only allowed during certain months of the year in my county.

 - Whenever you do use your fire pit, make sure to keep a water hose or a bucket of water nearby in case of emergency.
-Avoid using accelerants (such as lighter fluid) which are dangerous and may damage or discolor the pavers of your fire pit.
+Avoid using accelerants (such as lighter fluid).
+Not only are accelerants a dangerous, they can also damage or discolor the pavers of your fire pit if spilled.

 - Avoid burning trash in your fire pit.
 Not only may it release harmful toxins in the air, but it could damage your fire pit as well.